 This moist, rich white Texas sheet cake has just a hint of coconut flavor.
-Made from scratch, it’s topped with a candy-like white glaze that’s studded with toasted pecans and it’s even better the second day!
-This thin, white cake is so easy that it’s the perfect dessert for potlucks, casual get-togethers, and bake sales.
+Made from scratch, it's topped with a fudgy, candy-like white glaze that's studded with toasted pecans -- it's even better the second day!
+This thin, white bite of scrumptious is so easy that it's the perfect dessert for potlucks, casual get-togethers, and bake sales.

 For this recipe you'll need: butter, sugar, flour, baking soda, salt, vanilla extract, coconut flavoring, buttermilk, eggs, Confectioner's sugar, pecans

-Oh y’all.
-I don’t know who in the world decided that there was such a thing as a white Texas sheet cake – there sure wasn’t when I was growing up.
-I really fought against the whole idea of the sacrilege of a white version of my childhood favorite – I did.
-Texas sheet cakes are supposed to be chocolate and I was determined I wouldn’t be one to change things.
-We’re pretty conservative down here – and of course – tradition.
+Oh y'all.
+I don't know who in the world decided that there was such a thing as a white Texas sheet cake - there sure wasn't when I was growing up.
+I really fought against the whole idea of the sacrilege of a white version of my childhood favorite - I did.
+Texas sheet cakes are supposed to be chocolate and, by all that is holy, I was determined I wouldn't be one to change things.
+We're pretty conservative down here - and of course - tradition.

 Then I tasted one.

 That was all she wrote for me.
-I was a goner – it was SO rich and SO sweet and had the perfect Texas sheet cake texture.
+I was a goner - it was SO rich and SO sweet and had the perfect past cake-part brownie texture.
 So I caved.

 Most of the white Texas sheet cake recipes that I've seen call for almond flavoring.
 I'm sure that's just delicious but we have ONE nut in Texas (no, it's not me) and it's the pecan.
 Using anything else wouldn't be right.
 In fact, it'd be downright disrespectful - so I used coconut flavoring and pecans.